Guitar Lessons by Stephen Carrington

 Every studio lesson is video- and audio-recorded, at no charge; upon request, I will send those to you within a day or so of the end of each lesson.
 The audio recordings are compact, hi-res mp3 files: easily downloaded, and they still sound very good.
 The video files are QuickTime movie files, and the camera is trained right on my guitar the whole time; it's (almost) just like being there in the lesson again!

 Non-studio lessons are also audio-recorded, at no charge; please just request that they be emailed to you, and I will send those within a day or so of the end of the lesson.
 A video recording of any non-studio lesson can also be made for an additional $5 per lesson; please schedule that service ahead of time, so I know to bring the equipment with me to the lesson.
 All video and audio lessons will be owned and copyrighted in full and in their entirety solely by me, and licensed indefinitely to the student for their own personal review only.
 No other use is authorized or permitted.
-Acceptance of an audio or video file constitutes acceptance of these terms.
+Requesting or accepting an audio or video file of any lesson constitutes acknowledgement and acceptance of these terms.

 I want to take lessons before I buy a guitar, to make sure I like it before I spend the money on an instrument.
 Do you have an extra guitar I could use during the intro lesson?